-HOMEOWNER INSURANCE ADDENDUM - Form 22VV (page 92): Use on all transactions except vacant land.
-The stand-alone insurance contingency provides the Buyer must apply for insurance within the negotiated time fame.
-The Buyer has the negotiated time frame to give notice of Buyer's inability to obtain an insurance binder on the terms set forth in the contingency.
-If so, the agreement is terminated and the earnest money is refunded to the Buyer.
+HOMEOWNER INSURANCE ADDENDUM - Form 22VV (page 85): Use on all transactions except vacant land.
+The homeowner insurance contingency provides Buyer must apply for insurance within the negotiated time fame (5 days if not filled in).
+Buyer has the negotiated time frame to give notice of Buyer's inability to obtain an insurance binder on the terms set forth in the contingency (15 days if not filled in).
+If so, the agreement is terminated and the earnest money is refunded to Buyer.

-BUYER'S NOTICE OF TERMINATION (HOMEOWNERS INSURANCE UNAVAILABLE) Form 90VV (page 93): The companion notice form to the 22VV, Buyer will use this form to give notice of termination due to insurance being unavailable per the terms of homeowner's insurance contingency.
+BUYER'S NOTICE OF TERMINATION (HOMEOWNERS INSURANCE UNAVAILABLE) Form 90VV (page 86): The companion notice form to the 22VV, Buyer will use this form to give notice of termination due to insurance being unavailable per the terms of homeowner's insurance contingency.
 Why would homeowner's insurance be unavailable or unavailable under the terms set forth in the 22VV?

-MODIFICATION OF CLOSING DATE ADDENDUM - Form 22Y (page 94): When the parties desire to modify (move earlier or extend) the closing date.
-Other dates may need to be extended as well in paragraph 2 and other provisions may be added in paragraph 3 (e.g., "In exchange for Seller's agreement to an extension of the closing date, Buyer shall pay a \$1,000 non-refundable extension fee which shall be immediately paid and released to seller upon signing of this addendum.").
+MODIFICATION OF CLOSING DATE ADDENDUM - Form 22Y (page 87):

+Use when the parties desire to modify (move earlier or extend) the closing date.
+Other dates may need to be extended as well in paragraph 2 and other provisions may be added in paragraph 3 (e.g., "In exchange for Seller's agreement to an extension of the closing date, Buyer shall pay a \$1,000 nonrefundable extension fee which shall be immediately paid and released to Seller upon signing of this addendum.").

-ADDITIONAL SIGNER ADDENDUM - Form 22Z (page 95): This addendum is to be used where there are multiple Buyers or Sellers whose signatures and initials cannot fit on the PSA.
+ADDITIONAL SIGNER ADDENDUM - Form 22Z (page 88): This addendum is to be used where there are multiple Buyers or Sellers whose signatures and initials cannot fit on the PSA.

-PRESALE ADDENDUM - Form 26 (pages 96-99): Use when dealing with new construction.
+PRESALE ADDENDUM - Form 26 (pages 89-92): Use when dealing with new construction.
 This addendum deals with issues unique to new construction such